alanning/MongoWSAT/README.md

 Usage
 -----

-  1. Add MongoWSAT to your web project (MVC or WebForms) using Nuget
+  1. Add MongoWSAT to your web project (MVC or WebForms) using Nuget.
+In addition to the referenced DLLs, the following files and folders will be added to your project:
+	 * Users/
+	 * exampleConfigs/
+	 * App_Themes
+	 * Site.master
+	 * MongoWSAT-README.md
-  2. Modify web.config and global.asax using the files in exampleConfigs as a guide
+  2. Modify web.config and global.asax using the files in exampleConfigs/ as a guide
-  3. Point browser to 'Users/Default.aspx' and follow instructions to create the default admin account and role
+  3. Point browser to 'Users/Default.aspx' and click the 'Create Admin' button to crate the default admin account and role
   4. Decide whether to use Members/MyAccountInfo.aspx page for User self-management of Password, Profile, and Email.
 If not, remove the Members/* pages.
   5. Decide whether to use Login.aspx, Register.aspx, and RecoverPassword.aspx.
 Remove if unused.